devunderslash/mac-setup-stripped/README.md

 ## Installation

+  1. Ensure Apple's command line tools are installed (xcode-select --install to launch the installer).
-  1. Run the run-setup.sh script to install the required software.
+  2. Run the run-setup.sh script to install the required software.
-  2. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
+  3. Run `ansible-playbook main.yml --ask-become-pass` inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

 > Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.